mastodon/documentation/Running-Mastodon/Elasticsearch-guide.md

 ***Please don't forget!
 This isn't necessarily the best configuration.***

-#### Warning: The memory in this list, It's for Elasticsearch.
-It's not total memory of VPS.
+#### Warning: The memory in this list is for Elasticsearch.
+It's not the total memory of the VPS.

 Probably you can start Elasticsearch.